15 Beautiful US National Parks to Visit in Winter (+ Travel Tips!)

 While the challenging primitive trail is inadvisable in winter, the first section to Landscape Arch, the longest single-span arch in North America, is easily accessed by a flat, mostly paved trail.

-The Window’s Sections is also great to go to in the winter; the trails are short and Double Arch and the North and South Windows are especially photogenic in the snow.
+The Windows is also a great spot to visit in the winter; the trails are short, and Double Arch as well as the North and South Windows are especially photogenic in the snow.

 The Park Avenue section, which is a small canyon of towering cliffs, can also easily be visited in winter.